Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Within the products section you’ll find options to add or delete items, change inventory levels and assign products to categories.

 Overall, the user experience in WooCommerce is fine, and the tool is easy enough to use.
-However, I would argue that the interface is a bit dated — it’s rather text heavy and reminds me of a lot of CMS products that I used to use in the mid 2000s!
+However, in my view the interface is a bit dated — it’s rather text heavy and reminds me of a lot of CMS products that I used to use in the mid 2000s!
 It’s certainly nowhere near as pretty and contemporary as the Shopify interface (pictured below).

 (Perhaps WooCommerce’s ‘utilitarian’ vibe reflects its open source, developer led origins).